 - How to improve your credit score before remortgaging

-- 1. You should review your credit report to make sure that the details it contains are correct and up to date.
+- 1. You should review your credit report to ensure that the details it contains are correct and current.

 - 2. Verify your voter registration status.

 - 3. Make sure you’re always paying on time for everything.

 - 4. To get out of your debt, you should pay it off as much as possible.